Some Important Diet Facts

 Due to this, the obesity rates have gone up, and one in ten have lifestyle issues like hypertension, type 2 diabetes, heart disease, cancer, dementia, liver disease, and depression.
 Nearly all of these have one common underlying factor- metabolic dysfunction.

 The modern diet is one of the main reasons why people are fatter and sicker all over the world.
 Everywhere the processed foods go, diseases like type 2 diabetes, obesity, and heart disease are sure to follow soon.
-Understanding some of the following will help in achieving better health.
+Understanding Some Important Diet Facts will help in achieving better health.

 Reduce Sugar Consumption

 Refined sugar and processed fructose win the top spot as the biggest health destroyers and drives the disease rates.
 The sugar-sweetened beverages, fruit drinks, grain-based desserts, candy, and dairy desserts are the most prevalent sources of added sugar.
 Those whose daily calories consumption is 23 percent or more are TWICE as much likely to die from complications related to heart disease, as compared to those with 7 percent or less of their daily caloric intake from added sugar.

 Fats help the body absorb vitamins and are essential for growth and development.
 However, over the years use of processed fats and abandoning traditional fats has led to a declining health.
 Due to market compulsions, the healthiest form of saturated fats like the coconut oil and animal fats, have been portrayed as a potential cause of heart attacks.
 On the other hand, margarine, as well as harmful vegetable oils like canola, have been offered as “healthy alternatives”.
 Nothing can be further from the truth.
 The hydrogenation process leads to highly harmful trans-fats and should be totally avoided.

 Stay away from Low-Fat Fad